 This is a doctoral project.
 Mr Mohammad Salahi Nezhad is the doctoral student and Professor Fredrik Larsson the project leader and supervisor.
 Professors Elena Kabo and Anders Ekberg are assistant supervisors.

-Professor vid Chalmers, Mechanics and Maritime Sciences, Dynamics
+Full Professor at Chalmers, Mechanics and Maritime Sciences, Dynamics

-Forskningsprofessor vid Chalmers, Mechanics and Maritime Sciences, Dynamics
+Forskningsprofessor at Chalmers, Mechanics and Maritime Sciences, Dynamics

 Funding Chalmers participation during 2019–2024